LEAVING RICARDO.CH

 What keeps users engaged with your products?

-What scares stakeholders to push new features/products?
+What scares stakeholders from pushing new features/products?

-How to manage lack of time/resources?
+How do you manage a lack of time/resources?

 What I will bring with me in the next experience: